nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

 If you need to install ownCloud on multiple servers you normally do not want to set-up each instance separately as described in the :doc:`configuration_database`.
 For this reason the automatic configuration feature has been introduced.

 To take advantage of this feature you need to create a configuration file, called :file:`../owncloud/config/autoconfig.php` and set the parameters as required.
+You can provide all parameters or just part of them - parameters which haven't been provided (if any) will be asked at "Finish setup" screen at first run of ownCloud.

-The file will automatically be removed after the initial configuration has been applied.
+The :file:`../owncloud/config/autoconfig.php` will be automatically removed after the initial configuration has been applied.

 Parameters
 ----------